online publication submissions open february 20 - march 8

-tenderness is now accepting submissions of poetry and prose for online publication. read the following guidelines (plz) and email your submissions to email@example.com <3
+tenderness is accepting submissions of poetry and prose for online publication during the dates above. read the following guidelines (plz) and email your submissions to email@example.com <3

 we reject racism, fascism, patriarchy, homophobia, transphobia, ableism, capitalism, and all other forms of hegemonic oppression. we refuse to publish, promote, or associate with anyone whose actions contribute to oppression.
 Don’t bother sending us work if you are one of those people.